ManlyMarco/KK_GamepadSupport/README.md

 # Gamepad and keyboard support for Koikatsu!
 Mod that adds support for using XInput-compatible gamepads (aka Xbox 360 controllers) with the entire main game (menus, school mode, H scenes, maker, etc.).
 It also adds support for navigating the UI with keyboard (Arrow keys and Enter).
-Studio is not supported at all.
+At the moment studio is not supported.

 ## Installation
-1. Make sure your game is updated and has [BepInEx v4.1](https://github.com/BepInEx/BepInEx), installed.
+1. Make sure your game is updated and has at least [BepInEx v5.1](https://github.com/BepInEx/BepInEx) and [KKAPI v1.12](https://github.com/IllusionMods/IllusionModdingAPI), installed.
-2. Download the latest release from [releases](https://github.com/ManlyMarco/KK_GamepadSupport/releases).
+2. Download the latest release.
+3. Remove `XInputInterface.dll`, `BepInEx\KK_GamepadSupport.dll` and `BepInEx\XInputDotNetPure.dll` from your game directory if you have them.
-3. Extract contents of the archive directly into your game's directory.
+4. Extract contents of the release archive directly into your game's directory.
-4. Start Koikatu.exe.
-Once in main menu try pressing arrow keys on your keyboard and Dpad on your controller.
+5. Start the game.
+Once in main menu try pressing arrow keys on your keyboard and/or Dpad on your controller.
+A cursor should appear.

 ## Controls
 List of controls for different game modes.
 General controls apply to most of other modes.